hadv/yitam/README.md

      - `ssl/yitam.org.crt` - Your SSL certificate
      - `ssl/yitam.org.key` - Your private key
    - Add the `ssl` directory to your `.gitignore` to avoid committing sensitive files
+   - Use the provided `get-ssl-cert.sh` script to automatically obtain and configure SSL certificates with Let's Encrypt

 2. DNS Configuration:
    - Configure your domain's DNS records to point to your server's IP address